Design of Everyday Things

 - important parts of the system should be visible. hidden controls foce useres again to rely on memory instead.

-→ externalize knowledge into the environment. effective design uses perception instead of memory by making structure, mapping and feedback visible
+→ externalize knowledge into the environment. effective design uses perception instead of memory by making structure, mapping and feedback visible, which aligns with perception, attention, and memory in interface design.

 references